diego-kleinman/Programacion1-Obligatorio/Readme.md

 ## Inglés/English:

 #### Project Resume:
-In this project we utiliced python and arduino.
-We connected them using the serial port and the PySerial library.
+In this project I utiliced python and arduino.
+I connected them using the serial port and the PySerial library.
 The basic idea was taking mesurements of temperature and luminosity in a variety of different places, then process that data and data from other classmates.
 The goal is to find the "best places" if for instance we wanted to put a solar panel.